tldr-pages/tldr/pages/common/adguardhome.md

 `AdGuardHome --service start`

-- Reload the confiuration for the AdGuard Home service:
+- Reload the configuration for the AdGuard Home service:

 `AdGuardHome --service reload`